Zilvaro/my-digitalz/README.md

 - heading h1 text
 - summary text, that acts as a teaser to read more
 - text block, that has "article" structure of sections (with h3/h4 headings), lists of items.
-- call to action, where relevant, e.g Contact or Order.
+- call to action, where relevant, e.g. Contact or Order.
-- copyright line, where relevant, e.g Privacy Policy page.
+- copyright line, where relevant, e.g. Privacy Policy page.

 ![info-mobile](./readme-assets/info-mobile.JPG)
 ![info-widescreen](./readme-assets/info-wide.JPG)